zenflow/routeemitter/README.md

 # routeemitter
-Isomorphic router to (a) abstract urls as named `Route`s with parameters, given a set of named url patterns (b) track a `prev_route` & [current] `route`, optionally (and by default) bind to document location on the browser, and exposing interface for changing said route everywhere.
+Isomorphic router to (a) abstract urls as named `Route`s with parameters, given a set of named url patterns (b) track a current `route`, optionally (and by default) binding to document location on the browser, and exposing interface for changing the route.

 [![build status](https://travis-ci.org/zenflow/routeemitter.svg?branch=master)](https://travis-ci.org/zenflow/routeemitter?branch=master)
 [![dependencies](https://david-dm.org/zenflow/routeemitter.svg)](https://david-dm.org/zenflow/routeemitter)